-Learning how to wrap your head around a construction project and come up with an accurate budget is a critical skill in value add real estate investing and a cornerstone in being able to successfully pull off forced appreciation.
-The best way I know how to do this is to look at the big picture and then systematically break it down to all the components required.
-Then once I get a list of all the components of the job required, either getting bids on the work or estimating using per unit costs.
+Learning how to wrap your head around a construction project and come up with an accurate budget is a critical skill in value add real estate investing and a cornerstone in successfully pulling off forced appreciation.
+The best way I know how to do this is to look at the big picture and then systematically break it down into all the required components.
+Once I get a list of all the components of the job required, I get bids on the work or estimate using per-unit costs.

-When I first started, I used to think I could walk a house, and think well this is a cosmetic rehab on a 2 bedroom 1000sqft house, it will likely be 30k.
-This is not the case though.
-The scope of work required from one house to another varies so much based on what needs done and their scale.
+When I first started, I used to think I could walk a house and think well.
+This is a cosmetic rehab on a 2 bedroom 1000sqft house; it will likely be 30k.
+This is not the case, though.
+The scope of work required from one house to another varies based on what needs to be done and their scale.

 Step 1: Walk the Jobsite

 The first step is to get your bearings on the project.
 You will want to take photos, maybe a walkthrough video, and get measurements.
-On the first few projects you estimate, do not feel bad if you have to return to the jobsite to get more details and measurements.
+On the first few projects you estimate, do not feel bad if you return to the job site to get more details and measurements.

 Step 2: Break Down the Work

 I have found that the best way to do this is to work through the project linearly through time.
-Working through the process of construction, write a breakdown of the basics of what you will be doing in each step.
+Then, working through the construction process, write a breakdown of the basics of what you will be doing in each step.

-The first step to think about is demolition.
-What old materials are going to have to go away to complete the rehab you have envisioned.
-You might write something like “remove all carpet, cabinets, plumbing and electric fixtures."
-Working from demolition, you then move into framing, trades, insulation, then drywall, paint, finish trim etc. Tackle each one with a short description of the work that needs to be done.
+The first step to think about is demolition what old materials will have to go away to complete the rehab you have envisioned.
+You might write something like “remove all carpet, cabinets, plumbing, and electric fixtures.”
+Then, working from demolition, you move into framing, trades, insulation, drywall, paint, finish trim, etc. Tackle each one with a short description of the work that needs to be done.

 Step 2: Scope the work

 For instance, you might have a line that says replace windows.
 This is the time to drill down and answer the questions about each item.
 What kind of windows?
 Vinyl replacement?
-Do they have white exterior or painted exterior?
-Or are you adding aluminum clad or casement windows?
+Do they have a white exterior or a painted exterior?
+Or are you adding aluminum-clad or casement windows?
 Then, how many of these windows are you replacing?

-For carpet you are going to want to know the square footage, what pad you plan on using, and what type of carpet.
-You can get away with not having the exact sku in this stage, but maybe call out low-end, mid-range, high-end so long as you will know what that means to you in the estimating phase.
+For carpet, you will want to know the square footage, what pad you plan on using, and what type of carpet.
+Again, you can get away with not having the exact SKU in this stage, but maybe call out low-end, mid-range, high-end so long as you will know what that means to you in the estimating phase.

-There are items that can be scoped in multiple ways.
-For instance, paint you could say it is 8 rooms to be painted, 1500sqft of floorspace, or you can calculate out the wall area.
-If you have drawings on the project, calculating the wall area can be much more precise for estimating how many gallons of paint will be required.
-For most projects, this will likely be too much detail though.
+There are items that you can scope in multiple ways.
+For instance, you could say it is 8 rooms to be painted, 1500sqft of floor space, or you can calculate out the wall area.
+If you have drawings on the project, calculating the wall area can be more precise for estimating how many gallons of paint will be required.
+For most projects, this will likely be too much detail, though.
 As you work through a few budgets, you will start to find a middle ground of detail that works for you.

 Step 3: Start Estimating

-So now you should have a list of trades and a list of what needs done to complete the work.
-For instance you might have:
+So now you should have a list of trades and what needs to be done to complete the work.
+For instance, you might have:

-Then to get material costs, you can search for a pre-finished hardwood at a big box store and get the per square foot price.
+Then to get material costs, you can search for pre-finished hardwood at a big box store and get the per square foot price.
 Add in a waste factor, likely 10-20%.
-Usually in the scenario of nail down flooring, the sub supplies the nails.
+Usually, in the scenario of nail-down flooring, the sub supplies the nails.
 It is worth researching all the materials required for each line of the scope of work.

 This process will take a tremendous amount of time the first few times you go through it.
-Once you start getting used to some of the costs, you will be able to re-use some work you have already done.
+However, once you start getting used to some of the costs, you will be able to re-use some work you have already done.

 Step 4: Putting it all Together

 Some people prefer to write the scope of work out in sentence and paragraph format.
 Some people prefer to keep it in a spreadsheet.
-If you used a spreadsheet, you can add columns for labor, material, and total estimate.
-If you created it in paragraph format, you will need to convert it into a spreadsheet line by line first.
+Using a spreadsheet, you could add columns for labor, material, and a total estimate.
+If you created it in paragraph format, you need to convert it into a spreadsheet line by line first.

-I mostly work in a single spreadsheet and then on complicated line items I link to a secondary supporting worksheet that has further breakdowns and descriptions of the work.
+I mostly work in a single spreadsheet, and then on complicated line items, I link to a secondary supporting worksheet with further breakdowns and descriptions of the work.